Fire & Forget™ FAQ

 How does the Sample Size setting work?
 Why are optimizations occurring if my campaign has less than the Sample Size value for ‘Today’?

-- Before performing optimizations, Maximus will check to see if the campaign has reached the number of clicks for Sample Size based on the Look Back Days you have selected.
+- Before performing optimizations, Maximus will check to see if the campaign has reached the number of clicks for Sample Size based on the Look Back Days selected.
 Click here to learn more about Sample Size.

 There are two rules, Sample Size (Campaigns) and Sample Size (Sites), are these rules dependent or independent of one another?